348 Central Ave, Humarock, MA 02047, USA

 Owned By: United States Air Force

-Property owned and operated by the United States Air Force for its own private use.
+This historic site is owned and operated by the United States Air Force for its own private use.
 The concrete submarine watch tower still remains and serves as a landmark to those seeking entrance to the North River.
 The US Navy built a Radio Compass Station here after World War I. In 1942, it became an Army Coastal Artillery Gun Site.
 The Air Force took over the site in 1948, adding antenna towers during The Cold War, then converted it to a Family Recreation Area in 1964.
 No public access.

 The US Army bought all 57 acres of Fourth Cliff in 1941.
 In 1942, it built a Coastal Artillery Gun Site here, considered “one of the most unique and deadly coastal fortifications in New England.”
 It was known as battery 206 (or 208), and was part of the World War II Boston Harbor coastal defense system.
 There were two 6-inch Model T2 guns mounted about 60 feet above sea level, concealed with shrubbery and with a small wooden shed-like structure built over them for camouflage.